Vernon L. Odom Fund History

 “He devoted his life to the betterment of his community,” Williams said.
 “It was appropriate that the fund be named after him.”

 The minority fund officially became known as the Vernon L. Odom Fund in 1997 and soon after awarded its first grants.
-Since that time, the fund has given nearly $160,000 in grants to improve the quality of life of local minority groups.
-Past grants have supported organizations like the Akron Inner City Soccer Club, Project R.I.S.E., and the Butch Reynolds Care for Kids Foundation.
+Since that time, the fund has continued to improve the quality of life of local minority groups through grants to organizations like the Akron Inner City Soccer Club, Proyecto Raices, and Global Ties Akron.

 “The fund is there as a solid reminder to all of us about the specific nature of problems that exist in the inner city and the need for continued effort to eradicate some of those problems,” Williams said.